 Gifted with eight arches, our feet help us to evenly distribute our body weight.
 They consist of one-fourth bones of our total body bones!
 Added to these, is a complex net of blood vessels and nerves that connect the feet to the rest of the body.
 Hence, foot movements can have a positive impact on the brain and its development.

-As we have seen from the above information, bodily movements and the brain have a great relation that can only be felt, if we inculcate the habit of exercising in our daily routine.
+Thus, bodily movements and the brain have a great relation that can only be felt, if we inculcate the habit of exercising in our daily routine.